Last Update: October 2022

 - 1998 -2000 Sharon Harris

 The appointed Chief Negotiator is the official liaison with the Board and chair of the collective bargaining committee.
 S/he attends provincial meetings on collective bargaining issues and surveys and correlates data for collective bargaining goals.
-S/he presents an ETFO approved preliminary submission for vote at a general membership meeting and prepares and conducts negotiations towards a collective agreement governing the terms and conditions of our employment.
+S/he presents an ETFO-approved preliminary submission for voting at a general membership meeting and prepares and conducts negotiations toward a collective agreement governing the terms and conditions of our employment.

 The elected secretary prepares minutes with action items of the executive, general, ratification and annual general meetings and keeps organized records.